 Around two years (and older) is a great time to introduce a clock, as toddlers have some understanding of rules and boundaries and they get excited about new or special gadgets.

-Toddler clocks are especially helpful for early morning wakings and night wakings.
+My favorite use of toddler clocks is for the toddlers and older kids who wake up super early.
 Although those early risers are cute, few people want to start their day before 6:00 am; or if you’re a morning person, you probably want to start your day solo.